-On or about March 28, 2011, Respondent, in his capacity as the General Manager, submitted a staff report to the Board that recommended that the Water District award a contract to Pacifica to manage the Water District's Water and Energy Emergency End Use Demand Management Measures Project for \$247,500.
-At its March 28, 2011, meeting, the Board, through a majority vote, approved the staff recommendation and authorized Respondent to enter into an agreement with Pacifica as recommended by the staff report.
-On the same day, Respondent, on behalf of the Water District, and Mr. Sisson, on behalf of Pacifica, signed Professional Services Agreement No. C2290 ("C2290"), which obligated the Water District to pay Pacifica up to \$247,500 for services rendered.
+On or about March 28, 2011, the Board considered a staff report that recommended that the Water District award a contract to Pacifica to manage the Water District's Water and Energy Emergency End Use Demand Management Measures Project for \$247,500.
+At its March 28, 2011, meeting, the Board, through a majority vote, adopted the staff's recommendation and authorized the General Manager to enter into an agreement with Pacifica as recommended by the staff report.
+Respondent, in his capacity as a member of the Board, voted to adopt the staff's recommendation.
+On the same day, the Water District and Pacifica executed Professional Services Agreement No. C2290 ("C2290"), which obligated the Water District to pay Pacifica up to \$247,500 for services rendered.

-On or about June 22, 2011, Respondent, in his capacity as the General Manager, submitted a staff report to the Board that recommended that the Water District extend the terms of the Original Agreement through June 30, 2012, for \$278,000.
-At its June 22, 2011, meeting, the Board, through a majority vote, approved the staff recommendation and authorized Respondent to amend the Original Agreement as recommended by the staff report.
-On or about July 11, 2011, Respondent, on behalf of the Water District, and Mr. Sisson, on behalf of Pacifica, signed Amendment No. 6 to the Original Agreement which extended the terms of the Original Agreement through June 30, 2012, and obligated the Water District to pay Pacifica up to \$278,000 for services rendered.
+On or about June 22, 2011, the Board considered a staff report that recommended that the Water District extend the terms of the Original Agreement through June 30, 2012, for \$278,000.
+At its June 22, 2011, meeting, the Board, through a majority vote, adopted the staff's recommendation and authorized the General Manager to amend the Original Agreement as recommended by the staff report.
+Respondent, in his capacity as a member of the Board, voted to adopt the staff's recommendation.

+On or about July 11, 2011, the Water District and Pacifica executed Amendment No. 6 to the Original Agreement which extended the terms of the Original Agreement through June 30, 2012, and obligated the Water District to pay Pacifica up to \$278,000 for services rendered.

-On or about September 9, 2011, Respondent played golf with Mr. Sisson.
-Mr. Sisson, on behalf of Pacifica, paid Respondent's green fee cost of \$102.75.
+On or about August 25, 2011, Respondent played golf with Mr. Sisson.
+Mr. Sisson, on behalf of Pacifica, paid Respondent's green fee cost of \$93.75.

-On or about December 16, 2011, Respondent and his wife attended Pacifica's Winter Party at Mr. Camacho's residence at a cost of approximately \$150 per person.
-The cost of Respondent and his wife's attendance, totaling \$300, was paid for by Pacifica.
+On or about December 16, 2011, Respondent and five of his guests attended Pacifica's Winter Party at Mr. Camacho's residence at a cost of \$150 per person.
+The cost of Respondent and his guests' attendance, totaling \$900, was paid for by Pacifica.